Low Blood Pressure (Hypotension)

 Taking care of your blood pressure

-Maintaining healthy blood pressure is important because of the health risks hypotension and hypertension present.
+Maintaining healthy blood pressure is important because of the health risks hypotension and hypertension (high blood pressure) present.
 As your blood pressure is dependent on the functionality of your heart and blood vessels, it’s important to modify your lifestyle habits to prevent damage occurring.

 Smoking, obesity and a build-up of plaque in the arteries can all affect blood flow within the vessels, as well as heart function.
 Similarly, poor circulation may make it harder for blood to flow around the body and could lead to low blood pressure.